fangyuan-ksgk/Mini-LLaVA/README.md

 ## Overview

 Mini-LlaVA is a lightweight implementation of the LLaVA model, designed to unlock multimodal capabilities of Large Language Models (LLMs) using a single GPU.
-This project extends the original LLaVA concept by enabling interleaved processing of multiple images, videos, and text inputs.
+This project extends the original LLaVA concept by enabling interleaved processing of multiple images, videos, and text inputs respecting their order of appearance.

 ## Features